Alice in Wonderland (1951 film): Early development

+Return to production

-In fall 1945, shortly after the war ended, Disney revived Alice in Wonderland and hired British author Aldous Huxley to re-write the script.
-Huxley devised a story in which Lewis Carroll and Alice Liddell (the inspiration for Alice) were misunderstood and persecuted following the book's publication.
-In Huxley's story, stage actress Ellen Terry was sympathetic to both Carroll and Liddell, and Queen Victoria served as the deus ex machina, validating Carroll due to her appreciation for the book.
-Disney considered child actress Margaret O'Brien for the title role.
-However, he felt that Huxley's version was too literal an adaptation of Carroll's book.
+Disney first attempted to revive Alice in Wonderland in mid-1943; new storyboards were developed throughout much of that year, but the project did not move forward.
+Ginger Rogers was briefly considered to portray the role of Alice on a live-action/animated feature, but she only voiced the character for a record album of the story which was released by Decca Records on October 21, 1944.
+In the fall of 1945, Disney hired British author Aldous Huxley to work on a live-action/animated feature, titled Alice and the Mysterious Mr. Carroll, which would revolve around Lewis Carroll and Alice Liddell (who was the inspiration for Alice).
+Huxley delivered a fourteen-page treatment on November 23, 1945, followed by the first draft of the script, written on December 5 of that year.
+He devised a story in which Carroll and Liddell were misunderstood and persecuted following the publication of Alice in Wonderland, while stage actress Ellen Terry was sympathetic to both Carroll and Liddell, and Queen Victoria served as the deus ex machina, validating Carroll due to her appreciation for the book.
+Disney considered child actress Margaret O'Brien for the title role, but felt that Huxley's version was too literal an adaptation of Carroll's book.
 Background artist Mary Blair submitted some concept drawings for Alice in Wonderland.
 Blair's paintings moved away from Tenniel's detailed illustrations by taking a modernist stance, using bold and unreal colors.
 Walt liked Blair's designs, and the script was re-written to focus on comedy, music, and the whimsical side of Carroll's books.

-Around this time, Disney considered making a live-action-and-animated version of Alice in Wonderland (similar to his short Alice Comedies) that would star Ginger Rogers and would utilize the recently developed sodium vapor process.
 Lisa Davis (who later voiced Anita Radcliffe in One Hundred and One Dalmatians) and Luana Patten were also considered for the role of Alice.

 However, Disney soon realized that he could only do justice to the book by making an all-animated feature and, in 1946, work began on Alice in Wonderland.
 With the film tentatively scheduled for release in 1950, animation crews on Alice in Wonderland and Cinderella effectively competed against each other to see which film would finish first.
 By early 1948, Cinderella had progressed further than Alice in Wonderland.

 A legal dispute with Dallas Bower's 1949 film version was also under way.
 Disney sued to prevent release of the British version in the U.S., and the case was extensively covered in Time magazine.
 The company that released the British version accused Disney of trying to exploit their film by releasing its version at virtually the same time.